DaviDevMod/focus-trap/README.md

 - **locker**
   Must be either a `boolean` or a `Function`.
-  By default clicks on elements not belonging to the trap's root behave as usual, if `locker` is set to `true` they will not fire any event.
+  By default clicks on elements not belonging to the trap's root behave as usual, if `locker` is set to `true` they will not fire events<sup>[1]</sup>.
   If instead, `locker` is provided as a funciton, this will be used as an event handler for clicks on elements outside of the trap.
-The function will be called with the `MouseEvent` in question:
+The function will be called with the `MouseEvent | TouchEvent` in question:

   ```javascript
   if (locker instanceof Function) locker(event);
   ```

+  [1] Only `mousedown`, `touchstart`, `click` and the default behavior are prevented.
+So you can make a specific node outisde of the trap _clickable_ even when `locker` is `true`, for example by listening for `mouseup` events.

 - **escaper**
-  For accessibility purposes, it is highly recommended to provide the user with a keyboard shortcut to leave the trap.
   By default, the trap breaks whenever the `Esc` key is pressed.
-The `escaper` object can be used to override the default behaviour for the `Esc` key press.
+The `escaper` object can be used to override this behaviour.

   - **keepTrap**
     Must be a boolean, which if `true` prevents the trap from breaking in the event of an `Esc` key press.